olcf/olcf-user-docs/systems/rhea_user_guide.rst

 -  a set of input files for the executable.
 -  a set of output files created by the executable.

-and the process for running a job, in general, is to:
+And the process for running a job, in general, is to:

 #. prepare executables and input files.
 #. write a batch script.
 #. submit the batch script to the batch scheduler.
 #. optionally monitor the job before and during execution.

-the following sections describe in detail how to create, submit, and manage jobs for execution on commodity clusters.
+The following sections describe in detail how to create, submit, and manage jobs for execution on commodity clusters.

 --------------

-login vs compute nodes on commodity clusters
+Login vs compute nodes on commodity clusters
 --------------------------------------------

-login nodes
+Login nodes
 ^^^^^^^^^^^

-when you log into an olcf cluster, you are placed on a *login* node. login node resources are shared by all users of the system. because of this, users should be mindful when performing tasks on a login node. login nodes should be used for basic tasks such as file editing, code compilation, data backup, and job submission. login nodes should *not* be used for memory- or compute-intensive tasks. users should also limit the number of simultaneous tasks performed on the login resources. for example, a user should not run (10) simultaneous ``tar`` processes on a login node.
+When you log into an olcf cluster, you are placed on a *login* node. login node resources are shared by all users of the system.
+Because of this, users should be mindful when performing tasks on a login node. login nodes should be used for basic tasks such as file editing, code compilation, data backup, and job submission.
+Login nodes should *not* be used for memory- or compute-intensive tasks.
+Users should also limit the number of simultaneous tasks performed on the login resources.
+For example, a user should not run (10) simultaneous ``tar`` processes on a login node.